Research

 Patient Centric Approach

-Paindrainer uses advanced algorithms to analyze how activities affect pain levels.
-A user logs 7 daily activities that have scientifically proven effects on pain levels: Sleep, Work, Rest, Leisure, Exercise, Everyday exercise and Housework.
+The investigational version of Paindrainer PD1 uses advanced algorithms to analyze how activities affect pain levels.
+A user logs 7 daily activities that have scientifically proven effects on pain levels: Sleep, Work, Rest, Leisure, Exercise, Activities of daily living, and Household.
 The level of pain is logged on a scale from 0 to 10.

 Based on the individual's own data, each user receives completely unique recommendations on how to act to take control of their day.
 The user gets help to achieve activity balance and to understand how one's activities affect the pain.